 And that’s what clients are paying for.
 Execution in the form of creating a strategy or implementing a strategy.

 If someone wants to ‘Do It Themselves,’ they can be my guest.
-I publish my exact processes and methodologies on my site and in my books, The Outreach Blueprint and The Traffic Manual.
+I publish my exact processes and methodologies on my site and in my books, The Outreach Blueprint and Get On Podcasts.
 Prospects can buy them, read them, and get started doing the work themselves.

 Jason: Consultants protect their systems because they’re inherently valuable.
 Productized services, on the other hand, leave all their systems, benefits, offers and their pricing–online for the world to see (and steal).